Adding Effects to Origami Shapes

 Using Custom Spot Color Names

-Exporting and Rendering Foil
+Exporting and Rendering Effects

 Adobe and Adobe Illustrator are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.